-“Is it true that it you don’t have to say anything when the timer start you can read the lyrics of the song or any prayer?”
+“Is it true that you don’t have to say anything when the timer starts you can read the lyrics of the song or any prayer?”

 I get this question a lot.

 If you were applying for a job and getting this job would mean that you could provide your family everything they need.

 Not getting this job would mean that you wasted two full days in the job application and five hundred pesos that your relative loaned you so you can go to your interviews.